r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

         Description:
           This Metasploit RC file can be used to automate the exploitation process.
-          In this example we are using db_nmap to populate msfdb database with hosts then trigger auxiliary/scanners based on target ports capture by db_nmap.
+          In this example we are using db_nmap to populate msfdb database with hosts then it triggers auxiliary/scanners based on target open ports reported. this module probes for 21:22:23:110:445 remote TCP ports open.

         Execute in msfconsole:
           setg RHOSTS <hosts-separated-by-spaces>